marcosgriselli/EasyTransitions/README.md

 ## ⚠️ This library is a work in progress (WIP) expect many changes until it reaches 1.0 ⚠️

-The development roadmap will be documented using Github issues, milestons and project.
+The development roadmap will be documented using Github issues, milestones and project.
 Contributions are welcome!

 ## Transitions